Bvngee/bvngee.com/src/content/blog/compile-sway-and-wlroots-together-from-source.md

 ---
-title: Compiling Sway with wlroots from source (+ Nix shell)
+title: Compiling Sway with wlroots from source
 tags: []
-publishedDate: May 25th, 2024
+publishedDate: May 25, 2024
-updatedDate: []
+updatedDate: [ "July 22, 2024" ]
 draft: false
 ---